Why are retirees carrying more debt?

 Values on spending

-Not only is it fun to spend money, it’s easier than ever to spend.
-Increased consumer spending has become a common solution for economist, politicians and policy makers.
+Not only is it fun to spend money, but it’s also easier than ever to spend.
+Increased consumer spending has become a common solution for economists, politicians, and policymakers.
 We are now a society that is all about consumption, material wealth and keeping up with the Joneses.

 Related article: A disciplined spending plan